shieldworks/aegis/README.md

 **Aegis** is a lightweight secrets management solution that keeps your secrets secret.
-With **Aegis**, you can rest assured that your sensitive data is **secure** and **protected** at all times.
+With **Aegis**, you can rest assured that your sensitive data is always **secure** and **protected**.

 **Aegis** ensures that your secrets are only accessible to authorized workloads, helping you safeguard your business and protect against data breaches.

-If you haven’t watched [this six-minute introductory video yet][aegis-demo-video], now might be a good time to do so 🙂.
+If you haven’t watched [this six-minute introductory video yet][aegis-demo-video], now might be a good time 🙂.

 Keeping *Aegis* **slim**, **secure**, and **boringly-easy** to install and operate are the three pillars of the project.

-To achieve these, we follow the **guidelines** outlined in the next few sections.
+We follow the **guidelines** outlined in the next few sections to achieve these.

-Since **Aegis** is still in development, some of these goals discussed in the following sections may not have been fully implemented yet.
-Regardless, they are the **guiding principles** that we steer towards while shaping the future of **Aegis**.
+Since **Aegis** is still in development, some of these goals discussed in the following sections may still need to be fully implemented.
+Regardless, they are the **guiding principles** we steer towards while shaping the future of **Aegis**.

 ### Be Cloud Native

-**Aegis** is designed to run on Kubernetes, and **only** on Kubernetes.
+**Aegis** is designed to run on Kubernetes and **only** on Kubernetes.
 That helps us leverage Kubernetes concepts like *Operators*, *Custom Resources*, and *Controllers* to our advantage to simplify workflow and state management.

-If you are looking for a solution that runs outside Kubernetes, or as a standalone binary, then Aegis is not the Secrets Store that you’re looking for.
+If you are looking for a solution that runs outside Kubernetes or as a standalone binary, then Aegis is not the Secrets Store you’re looking for.

 ### Do One Thing Well

-At a 5000-feet level, **Aegis** a secure Key-Value store.
+At a 5000-feet level, **Aegis** is a secure Key-Value store.
 It can securely store arbitrary values that you, as an administrator, associate with keys.
 It does that, and it does that well.

-If you are searching a solution to create and store X.509 certificates, create dynamic secrets, automate your PKI infrastructure, federate your identities, use as an OTP generator, policy manager, in short, anything other than a secure key-value store, then Aegis is likely not the solution you are looking
+If you are searching for a solution to create and store X.509 certificates, create dynamic secrets, automate your PKI infrastructure, federate your identities, use as an OTP generator, policy manager, in short, anything other than a secure key-value store, then Aegis is likely not the solution you are looking